markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ### Ordered List

-An ordered list has each list item preceded by an `1.` followed by a space.
+An ordered list has each list item preceded by `1.` followed by a space.
 For example:

 ```
 1. one